 NEW!
 State Constables Certification Education and Training System (CCETS)

 This summer, the Pennsylvania Commission on Crime & Delinquency (PCCD) introduced the Constables Certification, Education and Training System (CCETS).
 This new, powerful information system was designed from the ground up to provide a portal to access Act 49 Certification information and to enroll in Basic, Firearms and Continuing Education classes.
 Constables are strongly encouraged to create an account and register for classes on-line through the CCETS website.

 Active Shooter Course for Deputy Sheriffs

 Registration: Active Shooter Training Bulletin for Download [PDF]

 Information: (267) 468-8600

-Description: During 2014 and 2015, Temple University CJTP will host nine (9) Active Shooter Courses for Deputy Sheriffs.
+Description: Temple University CJTP is hosting Active Shooter Courses for Sheriffs and Deputy Sheriffs.
 The classes are sponsored by the Pennsylvania Commission on Crime and Delinquency (PCCD) and will be offered regionally throughout the Commonwealth.
 This basic level course of instruction is designed to prepare the first responder to search, locate, and engage the active shooter.
 The course curriculum includes moving in hallways, threshold evaluation, concepts and principles of team movement, room entry techniques, pre-crises site assessment and preparation, and educating your civilian population on active shooters and a civilian response.
 Please Note: Class size is limited, so please reserve your seat early by contacting the course coordinator listed on the registration form above.